orlofv/gcp-enumeration/README.md

 **3. project_assets_enum.py**

-Project enumeration script.
-Run it localy (required gcloud) or in cloud compute instance, requires authentication & authorization.
+Enumerates various assets within a GCP project, useful for understanding the environment you are in.
+Run it localy (requires gcloud) or in cloud compute instance, requires authentication & authorization.
 The output and results are based on the user’s permissions.
+For more details, check out the [pentesting guide](https://slashparity.com/?p=938)